ruby-community/ruby-community/README.markdown

 submitting pull requests or patches, and other activities.

-We are committed to making participation in this project a harassment-free experience for everyone, regardless of the level of experience, gender, gender identity, and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, or religion.
+We are committed to making participation in this project a harassment-free experience for everyone, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, or religion.

 Examples of unacceptable behavior by participants include the use of sexual language or